 Wellness

 We have implemented our district wellness plan.
 Please provide healthy and nutritious snacks for all parties, snacks, and treats.
 We encourage vegetables and fruit and when possible individually wrapped treats.
 Thank you for your support.

-FEVERS
+Fevers

 Students must be fever free for 24 hours before returning to school.
 A temperature of 100 degrees or higher is considered a fever.